caseywatts/caseywatts.github.io/book/all-chapters.md

 ### A Ripe Situation

-To start up your debugger in the moment, I recommend the "whoop" technique.
+To start up your debugger in the moment, I recommend the _whoop technique_.

 One day, my mother snapped at my younger brother for leaving the door open.
 Immediately after, she felt bad and apologized.
-She told us she really didn't know why she yelled about “such a small thing”.
-After thinking about it for a bit, she realized that she hadn’t eaten yet that day and was pretty hungry.
+She told us she really did not know why she yelled about "such a small thing".
+After thinking about it for a bit, she realized that she had not eaten that day.
+She was pretty hungry.
 That hunger affected both her mood and her response to my brother.
 After she ate some food, she felt much less irritable.
-I’m really proud of her going through this whole thought process — great job, mom!
+I'm really proud of her going through this whole thought process — great job, mom!

 ### Whoop!

-This wasn’t the first or last time this sort of thing would happen.
+This was not the first or last time this sort of thing would happen.
 My mom wanted to get better at this — better at noticing things like how her hunger, thoughts, and emotions can affect her mood.
 Once she got into that introspective state she could figure it out well enough, but she had trouble getting into that introspective state in the first place.
-In programming terms, she had trouble hitting a “debugger breakpoint”.
+In programming terms, she had trouble hitting a "debugger breakpoint".

 My mom asked us to help her next time she got frustrated or upset like this.
-We brainstormed, and decided that next time we could loudly yell "WHOOP!”.
-After the whoop, she might enter an introspective state (the "whoop state") and try processing the experience.
-Or, she could say “not now” and we would move on.
+We brainstormed, and decided that next time we could loudly yell "WHOOP!".
+After the whoop, she might enter an introspective state (the _whoop state_) and try processing the experience.
+Or, she could say "not now" and we would move on.
 She whoops herself, I whoop myself, my brother whoops himself.
 We all whoop!

 ![Whoop](assets/Whoop.png)

 Hopefully this story makes the whoop technique memorable for you.
 Yelling whoop is both helpful and hilarious.
 A whoop surprises you out of your current mindset.
 If you were about to downward spiral, it halts that for a moment.
 It puts you into a different mental state where you can be ready to think about what made you so frustrated in the first place.
-For my mom, it wasn't really what my brother was doing — she figured out it was more about her hunger.
-We’ll cover more things that might affect your mood later in this chapter.
+For my mom, it was not really what my brother was doing — she figured out it was more about her hunger.
+We'll cover more things that might affect your mood later in this chapter.

 This technique is most useful for whooping yourself: either out loud, or quietly in your head.
-If you want to recruit friends or family to support you that’s great, but definitely optional.
+If you want to recruit friends or family to support you that's great, but definitely optional.

-In programming terms, a “whoop” is like hitting the “debugger breakpoint” where you can take a moment to “inspect” what’s going on.
+In programming terms, a "whoop" is like hitting the "debugger breakpoint" where you can take a moment to "inspect" what's going on.
 From here you can inspect local variables, global variables, the call stack, and even run some code that will affect the program even after you leave the breakpoint.

 ### Whoop Practice

 It takes a lot of practice to get good at noticing when introspection will help.
 Just being able to notice opportunities is a huge step forward.
-Whenever you get into this introspective state ("whoop state") I want you to congratulate yourself.
+Whenever you get into this introspective state (_whoop state_) I want you to congratulate yourself.
 You'll get better and better the more you do this.
 Be patient with yourself in the meantime.

 ### When not to control your thoughts?

 It does cost time and energy to introspect.
-If you don’t have the time or energy to do it as much as you’d like, that’s okay and normal.
-In fact, sometimes you may enter the “whoop” state briefly, decide it’s not worth introspecting right now, and leave before processing things.
-If that feels right, that’s totally okay.
+If you do not have the time or energy to do it as much as you'd like, that's okay and normal.
+In fact, sometimes you may enter the "whoop" state briefly, decide it's not worth introspecting right now, and leave before processing things.
+If that feels right, that's totally okay.

 You probably want to prevent most downward spirals.
 Any that are a waste of your time and energy, or if you think you'll regret your actions.
-But sometimes it might be worth it to let yourself get worked up -- you might be driven to focus on something you wouldn’t otherwise.
+But sometimes it might be worth it to let yourself get worked up -- you might be driven to focus on something you would not otherwise.

 I got really upset once.
-I was eating in a food court, charging my phone, and a security officer rudely told me I couldn’t use the power outlet.
+I was eating in a food court, charging my phone, and a security officer rudely told me I could not use the power outlet.
 I felt myself getting worked up, I whooped internally, and I entered an introspective state.
 I considered — should I control my thoughts and feelings and prevent myself from being worked up?
 In this case, I decided to allow this to motivate me to act.

 I was energized enough to talk to the manager later and make my thoughts known.
 I explained: it cost virtually nothing to the company (literally <$0.001 for a full phone charge).
-I wasn't in the way of anything.
-I wasn’t taking up needed space (the food court was empty).
+I was not in the way of anything.
+I was not taking up needed space (the food court was empty).
 There was no sign up about this rule anywhere.
 And the person asking me to unplug was rude about it.

 <!-- #content how did the story end? did anything happen? -->

-If you wouldn’t have acted the same way as me, that’s okay.
+If you would not have acted the same way as me, that's okay.
 I believe it was worth it communicating this to the manager, both for the situation and for myself.
 I felt better because the information (my frustration/rationale) made it to the right person who could potentially change things.
 I was ready to accept it if they chose not to act on this — but not sharing this information would have bothered me.

 You can get very skilled at introspection and still allow yourself to get worked up sometimes.
-You don’t need to always mechanically control your thoughts.
+You do not need to always mechanically control your thoughts.

-Let's imagine that you’re now an expert at using the whoop technique to get into an introspective state.
+Let's imagine that you're now an expert at using the whoop technique to get into an introspective state.
 What's next?

 ## Post-hoc Rationalization

-When my brother didn’t close the door, my mom stopped to introspect for a moment.
-If she hadn’t, she might have might have explained her behavior in an unsatisfying, inaccurate way called a "post-hoc rationalization".
-Post-hoc means “after the fact”.
+When my brother did not close the door, my mom stopped to introspect for a moment.
+If she had not, she might have might have explained her behavior in an unsatisfying, inaccurate way called a _post-hoc rationalization_.
+Post-hoc means "after the fact".
 We often experience a gut reaction first (inner brain), and then afterwards attempt to explain our thoughts and feelings quickly (outer brain).
 Often the quick attempt at explaining it is inaccurate or incomplete.
 This could cause internal conflict for yourself, or conflict with others.

-Some blatant examples: “he always does that!” (even if he hasn’t done it much) or “he’s going to let all the heat out!” (even if the heat wasn’t on).
-Post-hoc rationalization can happen during stressful or non-stressful situations -- anytime.
+Some blatant examples: "he always does that!" (even if he has not done it much) or "he's going to let all the heat out!" (even if the heat was off).
+Post-hoc rationalization can happen during stressful or non-stressful situations.
+It can happen anytime.

 When you find yourself experiencing this, consider taking a moment to introspect.
-Just because the explanation is inaccurate doesn’t mean the gut reaction isn't based on something real.
+Just because the explanation is inaccurate does not mean the gut reaction is not based on something real.
 By spending time processing you may be able to come up with a fuller, more satisfying explanation for yourself and for others.
 Whoop!

 ## Identifying Inputs
 We'll go through our the Input-Process-Output (IPO) model of the brain in chunks.
 The first section will be about inputs in general, the next section will go in-depth about processing feelings, and the final section will go in-depth about processing thoughts.
-Once you process everything, you’ll be well-equipped to choose the most adaptive response.
+Once you process everything, you'll be well-equipped to choose the most adaptive response.

 Let's talk about the inputs to your system.
 I break this into four categories: automatic feelings, automatic thoughts, external stimuli, and your current bodily state.